delorenj/did-stuff/README.md

 1. Peek at your dirty, dirty diffs
 2. Spit out commit messages that are informative, concise.
 No more "Did stuff", or "Fixed a thing" comments.
+3. Automatically handle large diffs by intelligently reducing their size while preserving the most relevant changes

 #### Look em over :eyes: